Bandeapart1964/PuppyGit/README.md

 ## Download
 <a href=https://github.com/Bandeapart1964/PuppyGitPro/releases>Github Release</a>

-## PuppyGit Pro + Notes App = A Free Cross-platform Sync Way!
+## PuppyGit + Notes App = A Free Cross-platform Sync Way!
-Not only sync codes, You can use PuppyGit Pro sync your notes repository create by note-taking apps like: <a href="https://github.com/obsidianmd/obsidian-releases">Obsidian</a> / <a href="https://github.com/gsantner/markor">Markor</a> or Other!
+Not only sync codes, You can use PuppyGit sync your notes repository create by note-taking apps like: <a href="https://github.com/obsidianmd/obsidian-releases">Obsidian</a> / <a href="https://github.com/gsantner/markor">Markor</a> or Other!

 ## Screenshots
 <div>